 - FaCC is the entry point for information and support advice for families experiencing vulnerability.
-Community members and professionals seeking assistance for families that do not require a report to Child Safety can make enquiries to FaCC. - The service will make available the following contact options: - o in person; - o by phone; and/or - by an online referral via the Family and Child Connect website: https://familychildconnect.org.au/ - The service must provide a visible point of entry for families experiencing vulnerability who need support within the local catchment. - Initial identification and assessment of the presenting safety and support needs of children, young people and their families must be a key function of this service. - Many families will only require information or resources, protective advice and/or advice about local services which will be able to be provided promptly to the person making the enquiry. - The FaCC must also provide assistance with the use of the online Queensland Child Protection Guide at Queensland Child Protection Guide - Department of Children, Youth Justice and Multicultural Affairs (cyjma.qld.gov.au). - If the information provided indicates the family has multiple and/or complex needs and will require intensive family support through a case management model, the FaCC worker must encourage the enquirer to gain consent from the family to refer the family to an Intensive Family Support (IFS) service or an Aboriginal and Torres Strait Islander Family Wellbeing Service. - If the referrer is a prescribed entity and unable or unwilling to gain the consent of the family, the FaCC must accept the referral for the family and commence a process to actively engage with the family to obtain their consent. - Where the referral comes in to FaCC to action, staff will assess the information provided in the referral and contact families according to criticality of need.
-Families identified as having the most critical needs must be the first to be contacted by FaCC to seek engagement. - The initial assessment must be undertaken by a university qualified family support worker and also draw on the expertise of the domestic and family violence worker and other specialist workers within the service as appropriate including the Principal Child Protection Practitioner. - When a reasonable suspicion is identified that child or young person is in need of protection, the FaCC will make a prompt and timely referral of the family to the Child Safety Regional Intake Service (RIS).
+Community members and professionals seeking assistance for families that do not require a report to Child Safety can make enquiries to FaCC. - The service will make available the following contact options: - in person; - by phone; and/or - by an online referral via the Family and Child Connect website: https://familychildconnect.org.au/ - The service must provide a visible point of entry for families experiencing vulnerability who need support within the local catchment.

+- Initial identification and assessment of the presenting safety and support needs of children, young people and their families must be a key function of this service. - Many families will only require information or resources, protective advice and/or advice about local services which will be able to be provided promptly to the person making the enquiry. - FaCC must also provide assistance with the use of the online Queensland Child Protection Guide. - If the information provided indicates the family has multiple and/or complex needs and will require intensive family support through a case management model, the FaCC worker must encourage the enquirer to gain consent from the family to refer the family to an Intensive Family Support (IFS) service or an Aboriginal and Torres Strait Islander Family Wellbeing Service (FWS). - If the referrer is a prescribed entity and unable or unwilling to gain the consent of the family, FaCC must accept the referral for the family and commence a process to actively engage with the family to obtain their consent. - When a referral is made to FaCC, staff will assess the information provided in the referral and contact families according to criticality of need.
+Families identified as having the most critical needs must be the first to be contacted by FaCC to seek engagement. - The initial assessment must be undertaken by a university-qualified family support worker and also draw on the expertise of the domestic and family violence worker and other specialist workers within the service as appropriate, including the Principal Child Protection Practitioner. - When a reasonable suspicion is identified that child or young person is in need of protection, the FaCC will make a prompt and timely referral of the family to the Child Safety Regional Intake Service (RIS).